paulrobertlloyd/paulrobertlloyd-v4/src/articles/2012/09/the_web_aesthetic/index.md

 ### Only the news that’s fit to print

 When we think of websites inspired by print, those of newspapers spring to mind.
-The website for [<cite>The New York Times</cite>][12] features a fixed, densely packed, multi-column grid.
+The website for [""The New York Times""][12] features a fixed, densely packed, multi-column grid.
 Like many contemporary sites, content is suffocated by advertising, sharing widgets, and related links:

 ![](nytimes_site.png 'New York Times website interface.')